The White Devil (1947 film)

 The White Devil (Il diavolo bianco) is a 1947 Italian historical adventure film directed by Nunzio Malasomma and starring Rossano Brazzi, Annette Bach and Roldano Lupi.
 It is based on Leo Tolstoy's 1912 novella Hadji Murat.
 It was shot at the Scalera Studios in Rome.
 The film's sets were designed by the art director Arrigo Equini.
 It earned around 272 million lira at the Italian box office.

-Synopsis
+Plot

 In the Caucasus a rebel fighter battles against the rule of an oppressive Russian Governor, although he is in real life a prince who pretends to be a supporter of the Governor.